-We employ a First Aid Co-ordinator who has responsibility for organising and communicating care plans where regular medication may be required.
+We employ a member of staff who has responsibility for organising and communicating care plans where regular medication may be required.
 The role also includes monitoring that the school's First Aid Policy and procedures are being followed.

 Parents and carers are responsible for: